Thursday 29 September 2011

 · They can be drunk sooner than Old World wines which require ageing in order for them to soften and mature in order to be drinkable.

-· They challenge convention where much science is involved with more influence from the winemaker and a higher level of hygienic measures followed.
+challenge convention where much science is involved with more influence from

 · Machinery is often, but not always, used for harvesting, whereas vineyards are planted in close proximity in the Old World and therefore only handpicking of the grapes is possible.